 Reverse Mortgage Eligibility

-To be eligible for a new reverse mortgage loan, the FHA requires all borrowers on title to be 62 years or older.
+To be eligible for a reverse mortgage loan, the FHA requires the youngest borrower on the title to be 62 years or older.
 Borrowers must also meet financial eligibility criteria as established by HUD.
-If there is an existing mortgage on the home, it may be paid off with the proceeds from the reverse mortgage loan.
+If there is an existing mortgage on the home, it must be paid off with the proceeds from the reverse mortgage loan.

 When the reverse mortgage loan does become due, the borrower’s heirs/estate can choose to repay the reverse mortgage loan and keep the home or put the home up for sale in order to repay the loan.
 If the home sells for more than the balance of the reverse mortgage loan, the remaining home equity passes to the heirs.